 About The Course

-The course is continually maturing, trees planted in the early days are now to be seen in their full beauty and the fairways and greens would do justice to many a more famous course.
+The course is continually maturing and trees planted in the early days are now to be seen in their full beauty.
+The fairways are lush and the greens are smooth and fast and would easily stand comparison with the most famous courses.

-The total length of the golf course is 6410 yards from the medal tees, Standard Scratch is 71 and although not an especially difficult course, it is enough of a challenge to entertain good players without discouraging the less able.
+The total length of the golf course is 6410 yards from the medal tees, Standard Scratch is 71 and the course will challenge and entertain the good player without discouraging the less able.